 Could advancing the donor experience be the key to keeping our donors and launching our next phase of sector growth?

-This year, our team of volunteers and enthusiastic partners will find out how development professionals like us think about the donor experience, how we measure it and what might be holding us back from improving it.
+In 2018, our team of volunteers and enthusiastic partners researched how development professionals like us think about the donor experience, how we measure it and what might be holding us back from improving it.

 Where are we today: